 The BMW i4 is fitted with an 11 kW on-board charger for Type 2 AC charging as standard.
 This means that even when connected to a fast charger with a rated output above 11 kW, the BMW i4 will only be able to charge at up to 11 kW.
 BMW i4 models are capable of ultra-rapid charging at up to 205 kW DC.

 Use Zap-Map’s Home Charging Calculator to estimate charging times for a BMW i4.
 The level of battery charge, connector speed, and on-board charger options can be tailored to your requirements for more accurate results.

 How much does it cost to charge a BMW i4?

-The table shown below shows estimates of the cost to charge the BMW i4’s 80.7 kWh battery at home (on a domestic tariff) or using a rapid charge point.
+The table shown below shows estimates of the cost to charge the BMW i4’s 80.7 kWh battery.
 Cost estimates are dependent on the charge remaining, usable battery capacity, and age of battery pack.
-Cost per mile is calculated using an estimate of real-world range.

 To find the cost and times to charge an EV on a public charge point, Zap-Map’s Public Charging Calculator calculates charging costs for any new or used plug-in vehicle.
 The results can be personalised for different electricity costs and the level of charge required.